usetrmnl/trmnl-picker/README.md

 const picker = await TRMNLPicker.create('picker-form', {
   localStorageKey: 'my-trmnl-picker-state'
 })

-// With your own data and localStorage const picker = new TRMNLPicker('picker-form', {
-  models,
-  palettes,
-  localStorageKey: 'my-trmnl-picker-state'
-})
 ```

 The picker will automatically:
-- Load the last selected model, palette, orientation, and dark mode from localStorage on initialization
+- Load the last selected preferences from localStorage on initialization
 - Save any changes to localStorage whenever the user makes a selection
-- Fall back to defaults (TRMNL OG model) if no saved state exists
+- Fall back to defaults if no saved state exists

 ### 3. Listen for Changes